cabal-club/cable/handshake.md

 1. The Cable Handshake (explained in this document)
 2. The Cable Wire Protocol [[4]](#ref4)

-The Cable Handshake protocol must be executed first.
+The Cable Handshake protocol MUST be executed first.
 Upon successful completion of the handshake, the pair of hosts may then exchange messages using the Cable Wire Protocol.